shiprasuvarna/securitylab-5/README.md

 llly now same key and plaintext ka second line in part 4 ka plaintext encrypt whatever ciphertext you get copy it in part 5 next to the previous ciphertext do this for all the lines youll be pasting 5 ciphertext in the final box after encrypting line by line

 # cipher block chaining
-1)Generate the plaintext, the key and the IV
+1)Generate the plaintext, the key and the IV  <br>
-2)Select the IV and paste it in part 5 and also in part 3 ka first box 3)Copy the first line from the plaintext and paste it in part 3 ka second box  and then calculate xor 4)Copy this xor and paste it in part 4 ka plaintext 5)Copy part 2 ka key and paste it in part 4 ka key then encrypt 6)Now copy the ciphertext and paste it in part 5 next to the IV that we had already pasted
+2)Select the IV and paste it in part 5 and also in part 3 ka first box
+3)Copy the first line from the plaintext and paste it in part 3 ka second box  and then calculate xor
+4)Copy this xor and paste it in part 4 ka plaintext 5)Copy part 2 ka key and paste it in part 4 ka key then encrypt 6)Now copy the ciphertext and paste it in part 5 next to the IV that we had already pasted